Legal Issues for the Family

 Kenneth I. Kolpan, JD (Editor)

-HEAD INJURY has a devastating impact on the families of injured children.
+TRAUMATIC BRAIN INJURY has a devastating impact on the families of injured children.
 During a family's adaptation to a child's head injury, there are several legal concerns the family should be aware of because they affect the family situation.
 Major concerns are determining who is going to pay for necessary rehabilitation programming and who is going to provide the required services.
 Two legal areas give some answers.

 HEALTH INSURANCE LAW

 The first area is health insurance law.
 When a minor suffers a closed head injury, most family health insurance policies will cover acute hospitalizations, including rehabilitation, until the child reaches age 19 or is a full-time student (e.g., in college).
 At age 19 or after graduation, the family member with the head injury must purchase his or her own health insurance policy (usually an individual policy), but the newly purchased policy will likely exclude from coverage preexisting conditions such as seizures.
 Even if the head-injured person can buy a health insurance policy, important coverage may be excluded.
 There is an exception if an injured family member becomes totally disabled as a result of a head injury prior to age 19.
 Many health insurance companies will, after receiving written verification of total disability prior to the child's 19th birthday, provide lifetime insurance coverage to the injured family member.
 The amount of coverage is then limited to a lifetime maximum (e.g., $250,000).
 Families are well advised to notify their health insurance carrier before their child's 19th birthday to obtain this continued coverage.